Package 'giscoR'

 Source

-countrycode::codelist v1.2.0.
+countrycode::codelist v1.6.1.

 See Also

-See also the Unicode Common Locale Data Repository.
+See also Unicode Common Locale Data Repository.

 Examples